 - Arrange next steps as soon as possible.
 While it can be difficult to arrange meetings in busy workplaces, make sure resolving the conflict is one of your top priorities.
 Generally the longer the conflict goes on for, the more difficult, and expensive it is to resolve.
 If you are unable to resolve the conflict quickly, keep the people involved updated regularly on what you are doing.
 This will help to ensure they feel supported, knowing resolving their conflict is a top priority for you.

-8 Expert Workplace Conflict Resolution Strategies for Managers To Resolve Day-to-Day Conflict
+8 Expert Workplace Conflict Resolution Strategies for Managers To Resolve Day-to-Day Low Level Conflict

 The following steps are designed to help you with workplace conflict resolution involving simple day-to-day conflicts between two people.
 Adapt these steps to suit your needs when resolving conflict in your workplace.